iguajardo/16_000_faster/Readme.md

 If there is any duplicated, the bit will be 1.
 So is there a problem with that?
 Is that a break in the algorithm?

 #### Triple or more of the same character
 Let's say we are working with the first input: `mjqjpqmgbljsphdztnvjfqwrcgsmlb`.
-This input has 3 j on the start, so is a perfect example.
+This input has 3 j on the start, so is a perfect example.\n
-We start with a set of 0 bits (32 bits):
+We start with a set of 0 bits (32 bits):\n 00000000000000000000000000000000\n
-00000000000000000000000000000000
 m equals 109.
-109 % 32 = 13
+109 % 32 = 13\n
-So 13 from right to left is ( filter ^= 1 << 13 ):
+So 13 from right to left is ( filter ^= 1 << 13 ):\n
-00000000000000000010000000000000
+00000000000000000010000000000000\n
 It should be a position more on the right, because we are starting at the first position, but it doesn't matter.
-If the assignation is consistent it works.
+If the assignation is consistent it works.\n
-Let's continue, j = 106 => 106 % 32 = 10 => filter ^= 1 << 10:
+Let's continue, j = 106 => 106 % 32 = 10 => filter ^= 1 << 10:\n
-00000000000000000010010000000000
+00000000000000000010010000000000\n
-Adding 'q' now => 'q' = 113 => 113 % 32 = 17 => filter ^= 1 << 17:
+Adding 'q' now => 'q' = 113 => 113 % 32 = 17 => filter ^= 1 << 17:\n
-00000000000000100010010000000000
+00000000000000100010010000000000\n
-Adding 'j' again => 'j' = 106:
+Adding 'j' again => 'j' = 106:\n
-00000000000000100000010000000000
+00000000000000100000010000000000\n
 We are added 4 characters so far, but the duplicated is found.
 We only count two 1 at this moment.
-That means that if a third one is added, the count will be 3, but we are across the fifth character.
-If we check the condition validating if the count is 14, it will be not.
-If we pick the first 14 characters, the final filter will have less characters because of duplicates or triplicates (or more).
-And the condition will be not be met.
+That means that if a third one is added, the count will be 3,\n but we are across the fifth character.
+If we check the condition validating if the count is 14, it will be not.\n If we pick the first 14 characters, the final filter will have less characters because of duplicates or triplicates (or more).
+And the condition will be not be met.\n
-In this case, because the count always will be less than 14, the only way to go back to 14, is to removing duplicates, that means, transforming 0 to 1 at the moment that the last element is XORed (new word :P)
+In this case, because the count always will be less than 14, the only way to go back to 14, is to removing duplicates, that means, transforming 0 to 1 at the moment that the last element is XORed (new word :P)\n